Lisa Maguire: 2009

 On 26 April, at the age of 14, Maguire came third in the Helen Holm Scottish Women's Open Amateur Strokeplay Golf Championship played at Troon Portland and Troon Old Course.
 Her sister Leona won the event after a final round score of 73 for a 54-hole aggregate score of −6, 219.
 On 20 May, she defeated Mary Dowling of New Ross Golf Club by a 5&4 margin in the final of the Lancôme Irish Women's Close in Fota Island.
 On 21 June, she did the Irish double by winning the Irish Women's Open Stroke Play Championship following a play-off with Hannah Burke after both finished 5-under-par for 54 holes at Douglas Golf Club.
 On 11 July, the twins were part of the four girl Ireland team which defeated Sweden 4–1 in the final of the European Girls' Team Championship at Kokkola, Finland to become European Champions for the first time in Irish golfing history.
 She played for Great Britain and Ireland in the Vagliano Trophy in July, becoming the second youngest player at the age of 14 ever to represent the side, along with her twin sister Leona who was the youngest player by 15 minutes.
 The twins were the joint top highest scorers for the GB & I side which lost to Europe 13–11.
 Both twins were selected for the 2009 Junior Solheim Cup Team at the Aurora Country Club, Illinois, USA in August.
 In December, she was named as the Women's Amateur of the Year at the AIB Irish Golf Writers' awards for 2009.

 2010

 Maguire played for Great Britain and Ireland in the Curtis Cup in 2010, becoming the second youngest player at the age of 15 ever to represent the side, along with her twin sister Leona who was the youngest by 15 minutes.

 2011

 In March, Maguire won the Spanish International Ladies Amateur Championship in Cádiz and in July she won the European Ladies Amateur Championship at the Noordwijk Golfclub in the Netherlands, becoming the first ever Irish winner.
 She was chosen along with her sister Leona in the European side which earned a 12–12 draw against the US in the PING Junior Solheim Cup at Knightsbrook in Meath on 21 September.
-In December, her sister, Leona and she were named jointly as the Women's Amateur of the Year at the AIB Irish Golf Writers' awards for 2011.
+In December, her sister, Leona and she were named jointly as the Women's Amateur of the Year at the AIB Irish Golf Writers' awards, her third time to win the award.